daltonbr/problems/README.md

 # URI

-A repo for coding problems and **computational challenges** from www.urionlinejudge.com.br This is my playground to play with different languages and exercise some basic concepts that all programmers must know!
+A repo for coding problems and **computational challenges** from www.urionlinejudge.com.br
+This is my playground to play with different languages and exercise concepts!

 ## Problems Solved